-Investments in Queensland Treasury Holdings Pty Ltd (QTH)
+Investments in Queensland Treasury Holdings Ptv Ltd (QTH)

-Queensland Treasury holds a 60% beneficial interest in QTH and 76% of the voting rights.
+Queensland Treasury holdings Pty Ltd (QTH) Queensland Treasury holds a 60% beneficial interest in QTH and 76% of the voting rights.
 The remaining 40% beneficial interest and 24% voting rights is held by QTC.
 QTC does not apply the equity method to its investment in QTH as it does not have control or significant influence over the entity, exposure or rights to variable returns or the power to affect those returns.
-Queensland Treasury controls the significant transactions and bears all the risks and benefits of QTH and accordingly, QTH is consolidated into the financial statements of Queensland Treasury.
+Queensland Treasury controls the significant transactions and bears all the risks and benefits of QTH and accordingly, QTH is expecidented into the financial statements of Queensland Treasury. consolidated into the financial statements of Queensland Treasury.

-COVID-19 and other Environmental, Social, and Governance (ESG) related impacts

-The majority of QTC's assets (onlendings and cash and cash equivalents) are valued daily at fair value and therefore no further adjustment is required as a result of COVID-19, climate change, changes to laws and regulations or other policies adopted by governments or regulatory authorities.
+COVID-19 and other Environmental, Social, and Governance (ESG) related impacts The majority of QTC's assets (onlendings and cash and cash equivalents) are In emajority of QTC's assets (onlendings and cash and cash equivalents) are valued daily at fair value and therefore no further adjustment is required as a result of COVID-19, climate change, changes to laws and regulations or other policies adopted by governments or regulatory authorities.
 Counterparty credit risk and credit risk associated with QTC's clients is separately monitored by QTC (refer note 11(c)).
 ESG and other sustainability risks are key considerations in determining credit ratings.
 The majority of QTC's onlendings are guaranteed by the State, including lending to carbon intensive businesses.